AGREEMENT BY AND BETWEEN

 E. There shall be an unpaid thirty (30) minute lunch period during an eight (8) hour work shift.
 The lunch period shall be scheduled between the hours of 11:30 a.m. and 1:30 p.m.
 Specific assignment of lunch periods shall be made by the EMUA for the efficient operation of the EMUA.
 Employees who are on location in the field are not allowed to return to their base location for the purpose of taking their lunch period.
 Employees in the field are to have their lunch at their worksite or at a location in close proximity thereto unless given management approval either ahead of time or via cell communication.
 The EMUA will provide some type of cleaner/sanitizer for on the road lunches.

-G. Overtime shall be given to employees based on: first, continuity of effort and second, appropriateness of work to an assignment.
+G. Overtime shall be given to employees based on: first, continuity of effort and second, appropriateness of work to a job classification.
 In the event that all factors are otherwise equal, the EMUA shall attempt to equalize overtime among employees by posting a monthly list by the 7th workday of the month, stating the number of total overtime hours worked by each employee during the current calendar year, including all overtime hours worked, all overtime hours refused and all overtime hours not available.
 The employee with the least number of total hours of overtime on the list shall be the first to be called for overtime and the remaining employees shall be called in ascending order based on total overtime hours.
 Employees shall be charged for refusing any and all overtime.
 Nothing herein shall prevent the EMUA from disregarding the list and calling in any employee in the event of an emergency.
 In the case of an emergency as determined by the EMUA in its sole discretion, qualified employees with the least amount of seniority who are on the job must accept such overtime assignments as directed by the EMUA.
 Overtime hours worked on emergencies shall be counted in determining the total number of hours worked.
 The procedure used to assign overtime is as follows:

 H. Employees shall not work more than sixteen (16) consecutive hours without an eight (8) hour break.
 The sixteen-hour rule can be waived in the discretion of the EMUA.